After ten months of civil disobedience, Burma’s resolute doctors and teachers embrace life outside of the state

 One foundation in Thailand, which wished to remain nameless, says it has donated over THB100,000 (USD$3,006) to the CDM by pairing with international donors who have helped spread the word.

-While they have managed to donate to over 40 individuals seeking support, the overwhelming and urgent need that CDMer are encountering is obvious in the messages Ma Ah Kaw and her foundation, Donah, receives.
+While they have managed to donate to over 40 individuals seeking support, the overwhelming and urgent need that CDMer are encountering is obvious in the messages Ma Ah Kaw and her colleague, Donah, receives.
 When requests reached upwards of 70, the small fund knew that not everyone would be accommodated.

 “There are thousands of civil servants striking, they [NUG] can’t support them,” Ma Ah Kaw said.
 “They are still struggling.
 They have to come up with something, we can’t support them fully.
 They have to come up with something they can do.”

-Family members in desperate need of food hit the hardest of requests posed to Donah, and Ma Ah Kaw is by no means the only person with a family in need of supplies; members of her own foundation have needed to return to some form of casual labor in order to survive—easier said than done as job creation in Burma’s zero-growth post-coup economy goes into reverse.
+Of all the requests posed to the group, family members in desperate need of food hit the hardest.
+Ma Ah Kaw is by no means the only person with a family in need of supplies; members of her own foundation have needed to return to some form of casual labor in order to survive—easier said than done as job creation in Burma’s zero-growth post-coup economy goes into reverse.

 “It’s hard to get a job in Burma right now—it’s almost impossible,” Ma Ah Kaw said.
 “My sister recently told me she had no choice but to buy some chickens to eat the eggs and also to sell.”

 Teacher Aye Lin Aung admits that concerns for food security loom large over him and his family, including their two-year-old son.
-When work is scarce, he says they have been forced to serve food at the monastery for seven days in exchange for a full stomach—for civil servants hiding from the junta, the position is dangerously exposed.
+When work is scarce, he says, they have been forced to serve food at the monastery for seven days straight in exchange for a full stomach—for a family of civil servants in hiding from the junta, the position is dangerously exposed.

-When war refugees showed up at their monastery from conflict-hit Moe Bye on the Shan-Kayah border, weapons in-tow, they attracted the CDMer’s ultimate threat.
+When war refugees showed up at their monastery from conflict-hit Moe Bye on the Shan-Kayah border, weapons in tow, they brought with them the CDMer’s ultimate threat.
 The family were on the move again.

-“When the military heard about the group, they raided the monastery—but we managed to escape there and move on in September… We faced hard situations, we didn’t eat anything for two days as we had no money.”
+“When the military heard about the group, they raided the monastery—but we managed to escape there and move on in September… We faced hard situations; we didn’t eat anything for two days as we had no money.”

 “We don’t want that for our children, do we?
 So of course, there will be support groups for CDM, and with that continuous support for our people, I believe we will be able to withstand it.”—Dr T Zin Saw, CDM doctor